Measures to Prevent Human Rights Abuse

 Measures for Both ① and ②

-Lion has set up an internal and external whistle-blowing system, the AL (All Lion) Heart Hotline .
+Lion has set up an internal and external whistle-blowing system, the AL (All Lion) Heart Hotline as a grievance mechanism.
 This system can be used not only by Group employees, but also by suppliers and other external stakeholders, and the anonymity of users is assured.

-Furthermore, via the annual Compliance Awareness Survey of all employees, including part-time workers, we provide an explanation of the hotline and monitors its recognition among employees.
-The recognition rate among employees was 98.6% in 2019.
+Furthermore, via the annual Compliance Awareness Survey of all domestic employees, including part-time workers, we provide an explanation of the hotline and monitor its recognition among employees.
+The recognition rate among employees was 99.5% in 2020.

 Going forward, we will continue to promote thoroughgoing awareness of these initiatives as we work to promote respect for human rights throughout our corporate activities.